alextappin/wcf/src/pigs/README.md

 # Pigs

-For 2024, we will be accepting sign-ups for our Soy Free Pork.
-Supply is limited so please [Contact Us](/contact).
+For 2025, we are not going to offer our soy free pork.
+[Contact Us](/contact).